-Working Class Life in the 1940s and 50s – How We Made Our Christmas Cake and Pudding
+Working Class Life in the 1940s and 50s – Christmas Cake and Pudding

 In the weeks leading up to Christmas my mam, the lady in the photo above, would prepare her Christmas cake.
 She would bake a rich fruit cake and would put marzipan and icing on.
 This would not happen all in one day, making a Christmas cake took time.

 Our Christmas cake would have the same decorations put on it year after year.
 We had a snowman, a Santa, a sleigh and a tiny Christmas tree.
 Round the edge of the Christmas cake went a fringed decorative band with a Christmas scene on it.

 The traditional Christmas cake and Christmas Pudding for most the 40s and a part of the 50s was a bit of a rarity.
 This was because of the shortages of the ingredients needed to make both the cake and the pudding.